 Until now, fashion was synonymous to change – after all, if you’re considered fashionable, it implies that you are not always wearing the same thing, and that you are continously updating your wardrobe to stay on trend, to stay in fashion.

 But fashion can strive to be sustainable – we can choose our garments from producers who are conscious of the environment.
-They will use natural or recycled materials; plant-based fabrics that, through responsible production and environmentanl growing practices, do not deplete the soil.
-Or again, artificial plant-based fabrics that through the production process contribute to the reduction of waste, water conservation, and carbon emissions.
+They will use natural or recycled materials; plant-based fabrics that, through responsible production and environmental growing practices, do not deplete the soil.
+Or again, artificial plant-based fabrics that through the production process contribute to the reduction of waste or water conservation.
 And now some brands are even making fabrics out of recycled water bottles!

 So the first step towards contributing to sustainable fashion is to be aware, to make informed choices, and to try to encourage the brands that make the effort to make sure that the products they sell are ethically produced.

 ETHICALLY MADE GARMENTS